prplfoundation/prplMesh/CONTRIBUTING.md

 ## Getting involved

-The mailing list is very low traffic.
-You can subscribe at [lists.prplfoundation.org](https://lists.prplfoundation.org/postorius/lists/prplmesh.lists.prplfoundation.org/) and [view the archives](https://lists.prplfoundation.org/hyperkitty/list/prplmesh@lists.prplfoundation.org/).

 A large part of the conversation takes place directly on github, through issues, pull requests, and comments on commits.
 Thus, it is advisable to subscribe to (i.e. watch) the issues you are interested in, or the project as a whole.

 Daily conversations take place on [Slack](https://prplfoundation.slack.com/).
-You can ask for an invite to anyone currently involved, e.g. by sending a message to the mailing list.
+You can ask for an invite to anyone currently involved, e.g. by sending a message to an active contributer on github.

+Some issues are labelled as [good first issue](https://github.com/prplfoundation/prplMesh/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
+Picking one of these to work on as your first contribution is recommended.

 The [prpl Foundation Code of Conduct](https://prplfoundation.org/about/code-of-conduct/) applies to all communication about prplMesh.
 If you encounter a problem with someone's conduct, contact the prpl Community Manager Mirko Lindner by emailing Mirko.Lindner [at] prplfoundation.org.

 ## Reporting bugs

-To report bugs, use the [github issues](https:issues/) entry form.
+To report bugs, use the [github issues](https://github.com/prplfoundation/prplMesh/issues/new/choose) entry form.

 ## Improving documentation

-High-level developer documentation can be found on the [wiki](https:wiki/), which can be edited in-place.
+High-level developer documentation can be found on the [wiki](https://github.com/prplfoundation/prplMesh/wiki), which can be edited in-place.

 User documentation is still under development.
 It currently resides as pptx and docx documents in the [documentation](documentation/) directory.